hemangi445/hemangi445.github.io/_projects/final_project.md

 vegaEmbed('#vis3', "/assets/json/context_population.json");
 </script>

+**Description**
-This chart shows the top 15 Iowa counties by population.
-Polk County also has the highest population, which helps explain why it has the most business registrations.
-Comparing this chart with the business registration chart gives extra context for the story.
+This chart shows the most populated counties in Iowa.
+Polk County has the highest population, which aligns with its high number of business registrations.
+This suggests that population size influences business activity.

+---

 ## Interactivity

-The main dashboard includes interactive filtering.
-Selecting a business status in the first chart changes the trend chart on the right, so users can explore active and inactive businesses separately.
-The charts also include tooltips, so users can hover over marks to see exact values.
+The dashboard includes interactive filtering.
+Selecting a category (Active or Inactive) updates the time-series chart, allowing users to explore trends dynamically.
+Tooltips also provide detailed values when hovering over the charts.

+---

 ## Data & Methods